 When you have IBS, social situations and alcohol can be a bit of a minefield.
-Beer is one alcoholic drinks that is low FODMAP.
+Beer is one alcoholic drink that is low FODMAP.
 According to the Monash University a serving of 1 can, or 375 ml of beer is low FODMAP.
 Most people who are following a low FODMAP diet can tolerate small amounts.

 Broadly speaking, beer is any alcoholic drink made by fermenting grains.
 Most beers are made from fermented barley.
 Brewing begins with malt barley, which is barley that has been germinated and then roasted.
 The malt needs to be milled, so it’s rolled to crack the grains.
 It’s heated with water in a large kettle, known as a mash tun.
 After it’s been mashed, the starch in the malt has broken into more simple sugars.
 This is then known as wort, which is a sweet liquid.